holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/09_emoji_pics/lesson_plan.md

     - Go!
 - About half way through pull them back for a quick refresher on grayscale and RGB
 - Go again!
+- Cool final trick
+    - Copy B/W data into a text file
+    - Shrink so that 2's are all lined up on right edge: Can see figure
+    - If then Make it so every other 2 is lined up on edge: Can see figure twice!

 ### Homework